What is the use of an instrumentation amplifier?

 recommend News

-Choosing the Right Instrumentation Amplifier for Your Bridge Sensor Needs
+Choosing the Right Wideband Amplifier for Your Communication Needs